When it comes to car accidents in parking lots, here's what you need to know:

 Even in a parking lot, that means if the leading driver comes to a stop—even suddenly, to avoid hitting someone who runs into the parking lane, for example—the tailing driver will almost always be deemed at fault if they collide with the leading driver's rear bumper.
 Learn more about fault in rear-end accident cases.

 In a typical shopping center or office building parking lot, there are numerous lanes with cars parked on both sides, plus through lanes around the lot's perimeter, from which vehicles enter the parking lanes.

-In addition to accidents that occur in a parking lot's through lanes and parking lanes, collisions also typically occur when two vehicles are backing out of spots on opposite sides of the same parking lane.
-In this scenario, fault can be difficult to determine because, under the legal doctrine of negligence (which governs fault in most car accident cases), both drivers have a duty to make sure that it's reasonably safe to back into the lane of travel before doing so.
+In addition to accidents that occur in a parking lot's through lanes and parking lanes, collisions also occur when two vehicles are backing out of spots on opposite sides of the same parking lane.
+In this scenario, fault can be difficult to determine because, under the legal doctrine of negligence, both drivers have a duty to make sure that it's reasonably safe to back into the lane of travel before doing so.

 When one vehicle has already started to back up, the driver of the vehicle on the opposite side of the parking lane should take reasonable care to observe the other moving vehicle and wait before proceeding to exit the parking space.
 If the driver does not do so and strikes the other moving vehicle, he or she will likely be deemed at fault for the accident.

 However, when it is unclear which vehicle began to back out first, and there is a collision in the middle of the parking lane, a determination of fault is much harder to make.
 Unfortunately, these instances of "simultaneous backup" seem to be the most common type of parking lane accident, and you should not assume you are at fault just because you backed into another vehicle while exiting your parking space.